There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you

 Gideon is teaching Bess how to use her powers and makes her immortal at his secluded cottage in the woods.
 She had no idea that centuries later he would be hunting her across time determined to collect payment for saving her life.

-In present day England, she’s built a quiet life for herself, but her solitude ends when a teenage girl named Tegan starts hanging around.
-She starts teaching her the ways of the Hedge Witch against her better judgement and wakes up memories and demons long-forgotten.
+In present-day England, she’s built a quiet life for herself, but her solitude ends when a teenage girl named Tegan starts hanging around.
+She starts teaching her the ways of the Hedge Witch against her better judgment and wakes up memories and demons long-forgotten.

 Have you read any of these books about witches?
 Which ones?
-Any others I should check out?
+Any other witch books I should check out?